 My kids and I try and schedule a cooking night each week.
 On their night, they prepare dinner with me start to finish, including dessert – which is not only their favorite part, but likely why they agree to the cooking part in the first place 😉 Most days, after they get home from school we open the fridge together and figure out what to make based on what needs to be used up.
 This salad creation was born from a “leftovers challenge,” but it is no less delicious because of its humble roots.
-The sweet roasted carrots play so nicely with the cheese crisps, they’re a match made in heaven.
+The sweet roasted carrots play so nicely with the cheese crisps (see my video on how to make your own cheese crisps), they’re a match made in heaven.
 Feel free to toss in some nuts for crunch.
 Walnuts, pecans, or hazelnuts would be a great addition.

 Caramelized Roasted Carrot Salad with Orange-Balsamic Vinaigrette

 For the salad: